Stuycs-K/finalprojectapcs-3-zhang-robinson-chin-madeline/PROTOTYPE.md

 # Intended pacing:

 Robinson:
+1. Logic
+   - Checkmate logic and execution
+   - Highlight

-1. Board Setup
+2. Board Setup
-   - Setup a 8 by 8 board as a 2D array
+   - ~~Setup a 8 by 8 board as a 2D array~~
+   - Import all images
-   - Place all pieces in starting positions
+   - Place all images of pieces in starting positions on the board
-   - Work on abstract Piece class
+   - ~~Work on abstract Piece class~~

-2. Pawn
+3. Pawn
    - One space forward
    - Two spaces on first move
    - Diagonal capture
    - En passant
    - Pawn Promotion

-3. Knight
+4. Knight
    - L shaped movement and capture
    - Can jump over pieces

-4. Bishop
+5. Bishop
    - Diagonal Movement and capture

 Maddie:
 1. Logic
-   - Work on check and checkmate logic
+   - Work on check ~~and checkmate logic~~ (gave it to robby)
    - Check for legal and illegal moves
    - Castling

+2. Board
+   - Setup a 8 by 8 board as a 2D array
+   - Put correct pieces in the array
+   - Move execution/player turns

+3. Piece
+   - Write abstract methods

-2. Rook
+4. Rook
    - Horizontal and vertical movement and capture

-3. Queen
+5. Queen
    - Combination of Rook and Bishop movement and capture

-4. King
+6. King
    - One square in any direction and capture
    - Can't put themselves in check/checkmate

 Shared:
    - Play though the game